 A squatter is someone who occupies an abandoned, foreclosed or unoccupied building or area of land without lawful permission.
 This means that they do not rent or own the property they are occupying.
-Despite this, squatting is common and legal in the United States.
+Despite this, squatting is common in the United States.

 Isn’t That Trespassing?

 Squatting is not necessarily trespassing.
 Trespassing is a criminal offense.
 Squatting, on the other hand, is usually civil in nature.
 However, squatting can be treated like a criminal behavior if the property owner has established that the squatter is unwelcome.

 Keep the following in mind: